-Set a Budget
+- Set a budget.

 Caskets can cost from a few thousand dollars to tens of thousands.
-The best way to avoid over spending it is to have a price range in mind before you start shopping.
+The best way to avoid overspending is to have a price range in mind before you start shopping.
 If you are buying from a funeral home, the funeral director is required to show you a price list before showing you the actual caskets.
 This will help you look at just those selections that are in the range you have in mind.
 Funeral homes are also required to accept caskets purchased from other providers.

-Think about your loved one’s wishes
+- Think about your loved one’s wishes.

 Most funeral professionals are compassionate people who have your best interests at heart.
-However, they are also business people and their job is to make money.
+However, they are also business people, and their job is to make money.
 For example, most funeral homes will show you the more expensive models first.
 These are the models that will be on display.
-In fact, you may have to request to see the lower priced models.
+You may have to request to see the lower-priced models.
 Having someone with you can help make it easier to request access to more information.
 Your companion may also think of things that you don’t.
-It is always helpful to be able to talk over the pros and cons of particular models and features.
+It is always helpful to talk over the pros and cons of particular models and features.

-If you find yourself being overwhelmed, step back and take a deep breath.
-Leave the show room and clear your mind.
+If you find yourself being overwhelmed, step back, and take a deep breath.
+Leave the showroom and clear your mind.
 Sometimes just taking a break can make all the difference.

 Types of Caskets